 Nonpartisan Public Offices

-Endorsement of candidates for all local nonpartisan offices within Orange County, shall be the exclusive responsibility of the County Committee, and shall be extended only to registered Democrats.
+Endorsement of candidates for all local nonpartisan offices within Orange County, shall be the exclusive right and responsibility of the County Committee, and shall be extended only to registered Democrats.
 All endorsements shall be made in accordance with County Committee bylaws duly adopted at least six (6) months prior to making such endorsements.
 The option of “no endorsement” shall be provided in any endorsement caucus.
 The County Committee may endorse by affirmative vote of sixty percent (60%) of those members voting for any Democrat who has filed for nonpartisan office.
 The County Committee shall not endorse more candidates for an office than the number to be elected for that office.
 Endorsement procedures shall only take place when requested in writing by a candidate who has taken out papers for a non-partisan office who have requested endorsement and paid the fifty-dollar ($50.00) fee.
 When an endorsement procedure is requested by a candidate, all candidates who are registered Democrats shall be notified in writing of the date, time and place of all relevant meetings and of their right to consideration.
 The Committee shall maintain a proof of service of notice.
 No endorsement shall take place until the deadline for filing has passed.

 Endorsement shall take place once the filing deadline has passed, unless the candidate is an incumbent or a candidate in races that have been identified as strategically critical.